Set up and launch a multivariate A/B experiment

 Combination: Combination means that several variations from different sections are combined and displayed to exposed visitors.

-In the screen that appears, choose Multivariate experiment (MVT).
+In the pop-in that appears, click In the graphic editor > Multivariate experiment (MVT).

 Once logged in, you can choose Create an MVT experiment on the home screen.

-After validation, you need to set up sections and variations for your MVT.
+After validation, you must set up sections and variations for your MVT.

 Set up your MVT sections and variations